19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 then, on and after the transfer date, the woman shall continue to be so entitled to be absent from work under either or both of those Acts as if the Authority continued to be her employer.

-(4) For the avoidance of doubt, section 18A of the Employment Act (Cap.
-91) shall not apply to the transfer under this Part of any employee of the Authority to the successor company.
+(4) For the avoidance of doubt, section 18A of the Employment Act shall not apply to the transfer under this Part of any employee of the Authority to the successor company.

 (5) Except as otherwise provided in this section, nothing in section 28(1) shall prevent the terms and conditions of a transferred employee’s employment on or after the transfer date from being varied in accordance with those terms and conditions, or by or under any written law, or an award, a determination or an agreement.